ubclaunchpad/nei-nei/README.md

 ```

 ## Populating the API
 You will notice that at this point, the API is empty since it has not yet been populated.
-Before running the API population scripts, you will first need to make the following changes to the *config.json* file found under *scripts/api/*.
+Before running the API population scripts, you will first need to create a *config.json* file from the template found under *scripts/api/* and make the following changes:

 1. Replace the `username` and `password` fields in the config file with the ones you used to create the Django admin user in the previous section.
 2. Run the following command from the shell, replacing **`${username}`** and **`${password}`** with the appropriate values: